Confidently erase data in active environments and from used IT assets.

 Home » Resources » What is Data Sanitization?

 Data sanitization is an important step in the data lifecycle.
-Once data has reached the end of its life or is deemed trivial, obsolete or redundant, it’s important to dispose of that data securely.
+Once data has reached the end of its life or is deemed redundant, obsolete, or trivial, it’s important to dispose of that data securely.

-The three methods above meet data sanitization requirements, but there are many other data disposal methods that do not achieve this.
-These terms are often used interchangeably and incorrectly with the true data sanitization terms listed above.
-These incomplete data sanitization methods have not been proven to render the data on the appropriate storage devices unrecoverable.
+The three methods above meet data sanitization requirements, but there are many other data disposal methods that do not.
+These incomplete data sanitization methods have not been proven to render data unrecoverable.